-Video games and seniors rarely go together, but the Healthy Aging and Independent Living (HAIL) Lab has a project that will change that: exergaming (utilizing gaming as exercise).
-The Exergaming for the Elderly project is designed to increase the well-being — the physical, cognitive and social-emotional functioning — of healthy people who are 65 and older and living independently.
+Video games and seniors rarely go together, but the Healthy Aging and Independent Living (HAIL) Lab completed a project that will change that: exergaming (utilizing gaming as exercise).
+The Exergaming for the Elderly project was designed to increase the well-being — the physical, cognitive and social-emotional functioning — of healthy people who are 65 and older and living independently.

 Exergames — video games that are controlled by physical movements of players — have demonstrated physical, cognitive and social-emotional benefits.
 Healthy seniors who live independently can experience these benefits.
 Physical activities support wellness and well-being, but little is known about the barriers and motivators for seniors to initiate and maintain exergaming.

-Researchers will conduct an exploratory study that includes interviews, focus groups and a survey to investigate seniors' exergaming behaviors, along with an intervention study that investigates how exergaming behavior can be stimulated among seniors.
+Researchers conducted an exploratory study that includes interviews, focus groups and a survey to investigate seniors' exergaming behaviors, along with an intervention study that investigated how exergaming behavior can be stimulated among seniors.